Ben Johnson (ice hockey)

-Benjamin Johnson (born June 7, 1994) is an American professional ice hockey player and convicted sex offender.
+Benjamin Johnson (born June 7, 1994) is an American professional ice hockey player who is currently a free agent.

-He was selected by the New Jersey Devils in the 3rd round (90th overall) of the 2012 NHL Entry Draft.
+He was selected by the New Jersey Devils in the 3rd round (90th overall) of the 2012 NHL entry draft.
+His contract was terminated by the Devils shortly after he was convicted in September 2016 for a 2013 sexual assault.
+After a stint in prison, Johnson later played in the ECHL for the Cincinnati Cyclones and Kansas City Mavericks and in the Slovak Extraliga with HK Dukla Michalovce and HK Spisska Nova Ves.

-Playing career
+Career

-Amateur
+Amateur hockey

 Johnson attended Calumet High School in Calumet, Michigan where he played on the high school hockey team.
-He was recognized for his outstanding play during the 2010–11 season when he was named Michigan's Mr. Hockey as the Top High School Player in Michigan, becoming only the second junior to win the award (Justin Abdelkader won the award as a junior in 2004).
+He was recognized for his outstanding play during the 2010–11 season when he was named a co-winner of Michigan's Mr. Hockey as the Top High School Player in Michigan, becoming only the second junior to win the award (Justin Abdelkader won the award as a junior in 2004).

 With the 2011–12 season, Johnson joined the Windsor Spitfires of the Ontario Hockey League.
 Playing three seasons of major junior hockey with the Spitfires, Johnson scored 66 goals and 62 assists for 128 points, while earning 106 penalty minutes, in 191 games played.

-Professional
+Professional hockey

 On April 3, 2014, Johnson signed an amateur tryout contract with the Albany Devils, and played five games with the AHL team near the end of the 2013–14 season.
 On May 20, 2014, the New Jersey Devils of the National Hockey League signed Johnson to a three-year entry-level contract.

+Sexual assault conviction

+In March 2013, Johnson was charged with two counts of sexual assault in connection with two separate incidents that took place in Windsor.
+The first occurred against a 16-year-old girl in the washroom of Mynt nightclub during the Spitfires' end of season St. Patrick's Day party.
+Johnson forced her to perform oral sex in a bathroom stall while she was intoxicated before he raped her, causing vaginal bleeding.
+During the course of the investigation, a second woman, aged 20, came forward and told police that she had also been sexually assaulted by Johnson in the washroom of a second bar weeks prior.

+In November 2015, Johnson was acquitted of sexual assaulting the second woman, with the judge finding that while there had been an incident between them in the bar washroom, it was not proven beyond a reasonable doubt that he had forced her to touch his penis.
+In September 2016, Johnson was convicted of the charge related to events at the Mynt nightclub.
+That same day, the Devils initiated the process to terminate Johnson's contract.
+On October 25, 2016, he was sentenced to a 3-year prison term for the sexual assault.
+Before being released into Watertown, New York in 2018, Johnson served one month in jail at Windsor and 12 months in a prison in Kingston, Ontario.